STEM Starter Academy

 STEM Robotics Challenge

-In this workshop STCC students will learn the fundamentals of Robotics to program their own Robot using the Tetrix kit.
+In this workshop, STCC students will learn the fundamentals of Robotics to program their own Robot using the Tetrix kit.
 No prior knowledge is necessary.
 This Tetrix Kit is used extensively by skillsUSA, consists of heavy-duty aircraft-grade aluminum elements, powerful drive motors, and wireless cameras.
-This event challenges teams to create a Robot which can navigate a unique obstacle course to locate and remove an object within a specified time.
+This event challenges teams to create a Robot that can navigate a unique obstacle course to locate and remove an object within a specified time.
 Free refreshments, lunch and a participation certificate will be offered to the registered participants.
-For the competition part of the event between 12.30-1.30 pm STCC campus will be invited.
+For the competition part of the event between 12.30-1.30 p.m.
+STCC campus will be invited.

 You will receive an email confirming your seat.
 If you have any questions contact us either by e-mail (Reena Randhir: firstname.lastname@example.org) or telephone (Crystal Lamb 413-755-4576).

 Register your high school or STCC team for the poster competition here.
-More information about this event exhibits and competition rules can be found here.
-If you have any questions, contact us by e-mail firstname.lastname@example.org.
+More information about this event, the exhibits, and competition rules can be found on the Sustainathon webpage.

 - Dr. Reena Randhir